Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_basics.md

 Let’s take a look in Amplifier, you know that you can find a DC offset option.
 If you move around the control, you can get a constant DC signal.
 That is the key of this chapter, since DC offset in amplifier has 257 steps, which is enough for representing a 8 bit integer.
 Hence, We can make use of this feature, to simplify some commonly used structure like adders and decoders.

-Here are some of the the most common mathematics and checking operation you would use in SunVox logic processing.
+Here are some of the the most basic mathematics and checking operation you would use in SunVox logic processing.
 They might sound like a joke at first, but you will find that most of the magic are just the following logic.
+There are more advance tricks as well, but this chapter will only go through the basics first.

 ## Addition